an732001/snow/README.md

 # snow

-A random snow generator with gravity and wind physcis/
+A random snow generator with gravity and wind physics.